TurtleP/TurtleP.github.io-old2/LovePotion/wiki/packaging.md

 Grab the [latest *.elf binary](https://github.com/TurtleP/LovePotion/releases) and place it under your home directory inside the `.lovepotion` folder under your HOME directory (`~/.lovepotion`).
 Each elf file must be named specifically.
 If using the 3DS version, name the elf file `3ds.elf`, and for Switch, `switch.elf`

-### LÖVE Executable

-!> This method does not apply to the Nintendo 3DS version.

-Please refer to 'creata a `love` file' [at the official LÖVE wiki](https://love2d.org/wiki/Game_Distribution#Create_a_.love-file).

-Once the LÖVE binary is created, [download the file association zip](files/config.zip ':ignore').
-Copy the `lovepotion.cfg` file to your Switch micro SD card under `/nx-hbmenu/config/fileassoc`.
-The `LovePotion` folder can be placed under `/switch`.
-The only thing missing is the latest copy of Löve Potion, so download the [latest *.nro binary](https://github.com/TurtleP/LovePotion/releases) and place it in the `LovePotion` folder.

-All that's left is to copy the new *SuperGame.love* file to the `/switch` folder on your micro SD card and open the Homebrew Menu.
-It will now show up as an entry that you can run.

-### Fused Game
+### LöveBrew Application

 !> Make sure you have python3 installed before you proceed!
 The application does **not** work on python2.

 Clone the [repository for `lovebrew`](https://github.com/TurtleP/lovebrew).
 Please read the readme as well for proper installation and usage instructions.

-One the application is installed, copy `lovebrew.toml` to your project directory.
+One the application is installed, run `lovebrew --init` in your project directory.
 Your directory structure should look something like the following:

 ```
 ├── SuperGame